In the STEM Zone

-Chevron’s traveling interactive clubhouse uses sports to show how STEM affects us every day.
-And by inspiring kids through their interest in sports and in how things work, we hope to empower the next generation of data scientists, structural engineers, broadcast technicians and more.
+Chevron’s traveling clubhouse uses sports to inspire and empower the next generation of data scientists, structural engineers, broadcast technicians and more.
+(2:40)

 Aerodynamics.
 Statistics.
 Chemical engineering.
 Understanding STEM can change the way you play sports or enjoy watching them.